 What is a Marketing Plan?

-A marketing plan is a document that lays out the marketing and advertising strategy of a business for a year or quarter.
+A marketing plan is a document that lays out the marketing and advertising strategy for a year or quarter.

 It is a plan of action and a roadmap for all the marketing and customer targeting measures.
-All the promotional activities and campaigns that are to be undertaken for a phase of time are laid out in the marketing plan.
+A marketing plan outlines all the promotional campaigns and activities that will take place over a particular period.

 To sell something is to market it.
-Thus the marketing plan aligns with the selling process or strategies of a business.
+Thus the marketing plan aligns with the selling process or strategies.

-Marketing plan focuses on the value proposition of the business.
-All the promotional and marketing activities are based on what value the brand promises to the customer.
-Marketing plan highlights this through all the strategies.
+The marketing strategy focuses on the company’s value proposition.
+The basis for all promotional and marketing activity is what value the brand promises to the customer.
+The marketing plan highlights this through all the strategies.

 A marketing plan has a similar structure over varied types of businesses.

 You can prepare a marketing plan by using a marketing plan template.

 When creating a marketing plan for the business, follow the steps below.